zetelight/proj2-flask/README.md

 ## In your workspace

-Copy CONFIG.base.py to CONFIG.py, and edit it.
-You can probably use the standard port 5000 if you are the only user of the computer.
-On ix, you should generate a random port number; numbers between 4000 and 8000 are good.
-(Numbers below 1000 are not permitted; those are 'privileged'

-type `make install`
+'bash ./configure' should create appropriate configuration files on most Unix files.
+If you are using Windows, some additional editing of configuration files may be necessary.
 You might have to edit the Makefile to find the right version of pyvenv.
-The Makefile has a hacky workaround for a bug in the ubuntu version on ix.cs.uoregon.edu; I think this will still work in most environments, although it will be slower.
-Try it and let me know.

 If you can run flask applications in your development environment, the application would might be run by